wesleycamargo/azure-docs.pt-br/articles/service-fabric/service-fabric-reliable-services-secure-communication.md

 <properties
-   pageTitle="Ajudar a proteger a comunicação para serviços no Service Fabric | Microsoft Azure" description="Visão geral de como ajudar a proteger a comunicação para os Reliable Services executados em um cluster do Azure Service Fabric." services="service-fabric" documentationCenter=".net" authors="suchiagicha"
+   pageTitle="Help secure communication for services in Service Fabric | Microsoft Azure" description="Overview of how to help secure communication for reliable services that are running in an Azure Service Fabric cluster." services="service-fabric" documentationCenter=".net" authors="suchiagicha"